oluyinkaawoyemi/Sprocket-Sales-Analysis/README.md

 ## Introduction

-Sprocket is a fast rising retailer of bicycles to individuals.
+Sprocket is a fast rising retailer of bicycles.
 In order to evaluate the company’s performance and to identify areas for marketing process improvement.
 The management has asked for a sales analysis to know in figures who buys their products, which is most sold and also know what areas need improvements and which areas need not drop in sales so as not to affect revenue.

 ## Case Study Questions